Houseplant of the month

 The `Houseplants of the month´ of August are carnivorous plants.
 An unusual look and extravagant shapes - carnivorous plants attract spiders and other insects with their special appearance.
 The best-known carnivorous plants are the Venus flytrap (Dionaea muscipula), Sarracenia, sundew (Drosera) and pitcher plant (Nepenthes).

 Garden plant of the month

-Houseplants of the Month and the Flower Agenda for 2020
+Houseplants of the month and Flower agenda 2020

 The Flower Council of Holland has published the houseplants of the month for 2020 and the Flower agenda 2020.
 Advertising material will be available for download in autumn.